cloud-custodian/cloud-custodian/tools/c7n_org/README.md

 ## Other commands

-c7n-org also supports running arbitrary scripts on AWS against accounts via the run command, which exports standard AWS SDK credential information into the process environment before executing.
+c7n-org also supports running arbitrary scripts on AWS against accounts via the run-script command, which exports standard AWS SDK credential information into the process environment before executing.

 c7n-org also supports generating reports for a given policy execution across accounts via